maziac/currah_uspeech_tests/readme.md

 ## Oscillator frequency

-I could measure an oscillator frequency of 3,259 MHz for the 3000h intonation.
+The oscillator frequency for low intonation is about 3,05MHz.
-The 3001h intonation is 7% higher i.e. 3,487 MHz.
+The 3001h high intonation is 7% higher i.e. 3,26MHz.
 This might/will vary with different HW.